miffyyyy/okc_hackathon_2023_fast_wallet_app_clip/README.md

 - Users should have access to their wallet with the received token.
 - Users should be able to sign transactions and copy their seed phrase using the App Clip.

+## How to verify the user by device id
+- `UIDevice.current.identifierForVendor?.uuidString` provides a unique identifier for a device, which can be used to verify the user within the context of a specific vendor's apps.
+Although it's not linked to a user's personal information, this identifier can help app developers associate app-related data with a specific device.
+- Uniqueness: The identifierForVendor is unique because it is generated based on the app's bundle ID and the device's vendor ID.
+- When a user interacts with the app, we can retrieve their device's identifierForVendor and store it on our server.

 ## Output a Skeleton of Code: